mohitUpraity/i-n-d-r-a/frontend/README.md

 - Google sign-in: the UI prefers `signInWithPopup`.
 If the browser blocks popups (due to COOP or other policies), the app falls back to `signInWithRedirect`.
 A manual fallback link is available on the auth page for environments that consistently block popups.
 - Cross-device persistence: users must sign in on each device/browser.
 Silent cross-device sign-in requires SSO or server session cookies (out of scope for Round 1).

+**Quick debug tips for deployed site:**

+- If Google sign-in popup closes immediately or does not complete, check **Firebase Console → Authentication → Sign-in method → Authorized domains** and ensure your hosting domain is listed.
+- To quickly verify which Firebase project the deployed frontend is using, add `?debug=auth` to the auth page URL (e.g. `/auth/citizen?debug=auth`).
+The page will show the `projectId` and whether `auth.currentUser` is present.
+- If profiles are not appearing in Firestore, check **Firestore → Data** and the **Authentication → Users** list to see if sign-ins are creating Auth users but profile writes are failing.
+If writes are blocked, inspect Firestore rules or Cloud Function permissions.

 ---

 ## 15. Future Scope (Round 2 Reference)